Data Analytics Essential As New Alternative Credit Scoring Models Emerge

 Online and automotive lenders are among the leaders in adopting more nuanced credit score models, the Times explained, with approximately 100 companies already using or testing new methods.
 In these cases, the companies are finding that they can approve approximately 20 percent more applicants within their risk parameters than they would have with prior systems.

-Alternative Credit Scoring Models
+Alternative Credit Scoring Models For Fintech

 As new alternative credit risk scoring structures and models emerge, financial services firms have a key opportunity to take advantage of emerging methodologies to gain a competitive edge.
 One rising option is psychometric testing.
 Business Insider explained that psychometric testing uses consumer behavior and personality in order to generate a credit score.
 This allows organizations to gather publicly accessible consumer data to get an idea of what kind of risk a loan applicant presents.